Dakota State University students walking around campus

 • For a creative project: Discuss the scope or project intentions.

-Provide background information or context that explains the research or creative project itself and the necessity of the project.
+Provide background information or context that explains the research or creative project and the necessity of the project.

 • For research project: Discuss the project’s significance, benefit, or contribution to yourself, to others, and/or to the discipline.
 Identify the limitations or faultiness of earlier research.